 As an alternative, the purchasing business may seek to obtain, prior to closing of the sale or merger, confirmation from these governmental entities that the predecessor’s obligations have been fulfilled.

 In conclusion, individuals or entities who are contemplating the purchase or merger of an existing business must be aware of the real potential for successor liability being imposed on their company following the acquisition of a business or its assets.
 Often, a combination of the options discussed here will provide the best protection for a purchasing business against the imposition of successor liability.
 Assessing the level of risk and determining which of the available avenues are ideal in any given situation should be done by an experienced professional.
-The business law attorneys at Gehres Law Group, P.C. are adept at identifying these risks and mitigating them as much as possible in a variety of situations.
+The business law attorneys at Gehres Law Library are adept at identifying these risks and mitigating them as much as possible in a variety of situations.
 Contact us today for a free evaluation or browse our website for more information.